andybalholm/redwood/starlark.md

   You can do the lookup with your system’s default DNS resolver(`lookup_addr("8.8.8.8")`), or specify a specific DNS server to use (`lookup_addr("8.8.8.8", "208.67.222.123")`).
   The trailing dot that is normally returned by a reverse DNS query is stripped off.

+### Caches

+Redwood provides a `Cache` type that scripts can use to temporarily store the results of calculations or network lookups.
+Caches have names, and are shared between scripts.
+To get a cache, call `Cache(name, size)`.
+This either creates a cache with the specified name, or returns the cache that has already been created with that name.
+It sets the cache’s capacity (in number of items).

+The cache’s keys must be strings; the values can be any type.

+A `Cache` has the following methods:

+- `set(key, val, ttl)`: stores a value in the cache.
+  The ttl is an optional `time.duration` value that specifies when the entry will expire.
+  If it is omitted, the entry will stay in the cache until it is displaced by adding another entry.

+- `get(key)`: returns the last value that was stored with that key, or `None` if the key is not found in the cache (either because it hasn’t been stored there or because the entry has expired or been replaced).

+- `del(key)`: removes an entry from the cache.